 Second, pumpkins need full sun and plenty of room to spread out when growing.
-Their vines can reach anywhere from 50-100 feet per plant.
+Their vines can reach anywhere from 50-100-feet per plant.

-Finally, be sure to plant pumpkins in nutrient-rich soil because they’re heavy feeders.
+Be sure to plant pumpkins in nutrient-rich soil because they’re heavy feeders.
 The soil should also be well-drained.
 If they can’t get what they need from the soil, you shouldn’t expect a big harvest.

 1. In a Row

 If you have a large garden plot you’d like to fill up, pumpkins are a great option.
-When planting pumpkins, it’s best to grow them from seed.

 2. In a Hill